When Are Concepts Erased From Diffusion Models?

 Conceptual diagram

-We suggest that diffusion model concept erasure methods can be broadly categorized into two types: (1) Guidance-Based Avoidance, which avoids a concept by redirecting the model to a different concept locations.
-(2) Destruction-Based Removal, which reduces the likelihood of the target concept while keeping guidance intact.
+Diffusion model concept erasure methods can be categorized into two types: (1) Guidance-Based Avoidance: which avoids a concept by redirecting the model to a different concept locations.
+(2) Destruction-Based Removal: reduces the likelihood that the model associates with the target concept.

 New Probing Techniques

-We use a comprehensive suite of probing techniques to determine whether the erased concept persists, including:
+We use a suite of probing techniques to determine whether the erased concept persists, including:

 2. Supplying additional visual cues, such as a noisy image or an inpainting frame